heyudude/Brawl-Stars-Club-Tools/fankit-manual-install.md

 chmod -R chmod -R g+r,o+r /var/www/html/fankit
 ```

-Each time crtools runs, it will copy the old fan kit including the permissions,
+Each time bstools runs, it will copy the old fan kit including the permissions,
 so you should only need to do this once.